Alena18/HANGaDICTATOR/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute tutor, [Tim Nelson](https://github.com/username) for their support throughout the development of this project.
+- I would like to thank my Code Institute tutor, [Tim Nelson](https://github.com/TravelTim) for their support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.

+## Testing

+Test was done in heroku app and gitpod during writing a code.
+The game working without any issue.

 ## Code Validation